nixworks/public/news/2011/02/18/index.md

 ##### Turkey
 ### [A Turkish court jails three journalists associated with a dissident website pending trials on being part of the Ergenekon organisation allegedly plotting to overthrow the Government of Turkey. ](/news/2011/02/18/a-turkish-court-jails-three-journalists-associated-with-a-dissident-website-pending-trials-on-being-part-of-the-ergenekon-organisation-alleg.md)
-_Context: Turkey, Ergenekon, Turkish government, dissident_
+_Context: Turkish government, Ergenekon, Turkey, dissident_

 ##### Madeleine McCann
 ### [A McCann family spokesman insists reports that Madeleine McCann was taken to the United States after being snatched during a family holiday in Portugal must be treated with caution. ](/news/2011/02/18/a-mccann-family-spokesman-insists-reports-that-madeleine-mccann-was-taken-to-the-united-states-after-being-snatched-during-a-family-holiday.md)
-_Context: Portugal, Madeleine McCann, American_
+_Context: Madeleine McCann, U.S., Portugal_

 ##### New Caledonia
 ### [New Caledonia's coalition government collapses after the pro-independence Caledonian Union party withdraws its support for President Philippe Gomes in a dispute over the use of New Caledonian flags. ](/news/2011/02/18/new-caledonia-s-coalition-government-collapses-after-the-pro-independence-caledonian-union-party-withdraws-its-support-for-president-philipp.md)
-_Context: Caledonian Union, New Caledonia, New Caledonian flags, Philippe Gomes, President of New Caledonia, coalition_
+_Context: President of New Caledonia, Caledonian Union, New Caledonian flags, New Caledonia, Philippe Gomes, coalition_

 ##### Uganda
 ### [Voters in Uganda go to the polls for the Ugandan general election. ](/news/2011/02/18/voters-in-uganda-go-to-the-polls-for-the-ugandan-general-election.md)